smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

    Read this declaration as "pointer to `int`".

    This form is quite common for variable declarations.
-It may also be used for a function parameter if the function is to cause a side effect (that is, dereference the pointer to modify data).
+It may also be used for a function parameter if the function is to cause a side effect (that is, modify the pointed data by dereferencing the pointer).

 2. `const int* p2`: `p2` can be assigned the address of any `int`, but it **cannot** be used to alter the value of the `int` to which it points.
 Like `p1`, `p2` can point to any number of `int`s over its lifetime.

    Read this declaration as "pointer to `const int`".
-That is, the `int` pointed to is constant; the pointer itself is not.

-   This form is rare for variable declarations, but it is quite common for array parameters where the function guarantees it does **not** modify the argument passed.
+   This form is rare for variable declarations, but it is common for parameters where the function guarantees it does **not** modify the pointed data.

 3. `int* const p3`: `p3` can be initialized with the address of only one `int` ever (and only at declaration), but it **can** be used to modify the value of the `int` to which it points. `p3` can point to only one `int` over its lifetime.

    Read this declaration as "`const` pointer to `int`".
-That is, the `int` pointed to is **not** constant; but the pointer is constant.

    This form is rarely used for non-array pointers.
-Its use is also unnecessary because references provide an elegant alternative (a reference variable must be initialized at declaration and its binding cannot change after initialization).
+Also the use of this form is unnecessary in most cases because references provide an elegant alternative (a reference must be initialized at declaration and its binding cannot change after initialization).
 For example, use `int& r = i;` instead of `int* const r = &i;`.
    Likewise, receive function parameters by reference as in `void trim(std::string& s);`

    This form could potentially be useful to store the address of dynamically-allocated data to ensure that the pointer is not overwritten, perhaps to ensure that the address